 1880 November - the clerk was to write to Messrs Milner & Maude, owner & lessee of Acton Mills, to inform them that the level of the water will be raised in the next few months when Dutton Locks were commissioned.
 Was water power still being used at Acton Bridge?

 1881 - Acton Mill machinery was removed for Mr Maude, a shed and boiler were raised.
-Was this the old rolling mill plant?
+Was this part of the old rolling mill?

 1881 General Accounts Books, Weaver Navigation - the Lowwood Gunpowder Co were using Winnington Wharf, 76tons quarter of coal, also 170 tons of coal were recorded in the Northwich tonnage records.
 What was the Lowwood Gunpowder Company?

 1882 February - Northwich tonnage records confirm 60 tons saltpetre refuse using the dock.

 1882 - £1,680 was paid to Acton Mill as compensation for the loss of water power.

 1882 - Engineering reported parts of Acton Mills were raised.
 The final demise of water power at Acton Bridge?

 During this period of available water power from around 1734 to 1882 the Acton Mill site was owned by the Milner Estate and a series of tenants enjoyed the facilities.
 The Weaver Navigation records and the trade directories posed many many questions which guided the historical research into the factory site at Acton Bridge ... the bits could now begin to be pieced together ...

 The Flintshire Connection - Daniel Whittaker & Co.

 It was 1781 before there was any mention of activity at the weir site in the Weaver Navigation records.
 On September 6th Daniel Whittaker's aborted plan for a cotton mill was recorded.